 In nearly every industry imaginable, aluminum has a purpose.
-This highly versatile material can make cooking pans, bikes, wheels, machinery, and so much more.
-Over time, aluminum has a tendency to oxidize, resulting in a layer of grey, chalky cast.
+This highly versatile material can make cooking pans, baking racks, oven racks, food preparation tables and so much more.
+Over time, however, aluminum has a tendency to oxidize – resulting in a layer of grey, chalky cast on the surface of the metal – and will be more noticeable if the aluminum object has not been used for some time.

 What Is Aluminum Oxidation?

+Here, it’s important to distinguish between rust and corrosion.
 Rust is a type of corrosion that occurs mainly in iron and steel, particularly when these materials come into contact with moisture.
-On the other hand, corrosion refers to the process of metals wearing away due to a chemical reaction.
+Corrosion refers to the process of metals wearing away due to a chemical reaction.
+This is what happens when aluminum oxidizes.

 - Dry cloths for cleaning